 You can also customize your will.
 The only thing you have to do is add 2 at once with the use of layer mode.
 It offers a rather full, rich tone.

 If you want, you can easily be assigned to either your left or right hand in split mode.
 This is a great digital piano for people who want to learn the piano without investing too much.

 Kawai CE220 is the most expensive on the list, but it’s completely understandable as it’s the greatest thing ever.
 When it was released in the year 2012, it has left a mark in the world of digital piano sound realism.

 You’re going to notice that every note on the piano was specifically sampled coming from its big brother, the Kawai acoustic grand piano.
 Meaning, this delivers a true-to-life quality that anyone can admire.

 This has been built with a 2-track MIDI recorder.
-In addition, its USB port makes it easy for any loading and saving needed.
-There’s two separate tones as well thanks to its split keyboard feature.
+Also, its USB port makes it easy for any loading and saving needed.
+There are two separate tones as well thanks to its split keyboard feature.

 Overall, Advanced musicians are going to love this to death.
 The volume sliders, the way it balances the voices, and other easy to control setup makes it a winner for anyone.

 This is the most practical way to keep on doing what you love without having to be broke right after the purchase.
-Inventors are now taking a leap in the movement of musical technology.
-Right now, there are some pretty cool full 88 key keyboard in the market.
+Inventors are now leaping in the movement of musical technology.
+Right now, there are the best 88 key keyboard in the market.